 Innovation is one of the most critical contributors to national and global growth.
-Achievement of sustained success in areas such as Silicon Valley, can be attributed to many factors leading to an Innovation Culture.
+Achievement of sustained success in areas such as Silicon Valley can be attributed to many factors leading to an Innovation Culture.

-Initially, (1960-70’s) Silicon Valley grew through government investment (in defense), universities (Stanford and Berkeley) and bright technical/scientific people who identified opportunities to make a difference.
+Initially, (1960-70’s) Silicon Valley grew through government investment (in defence), universities (Stanford and Berkeley) and bright technical/scientific people who identified opportunities to make a difference.
 To leverage this foundation for global growth, entrepreneurs, investors and corporate leaders can build an Innovation Culture by implementing key characteristics of Silicon Valley:

-- Risk taking – innovation is dependent on challenging the status quo, doing something different and gaining, then addressing feedback from the market.
+- Risk-taking – innovation is dependent on challenging the status quo, doing something different and gaining, then addressing feedback from the market.
 Success is not guaranteed, so innovators embrace failure as a step on the path toward success.

 - Diversity.
 Working in teams with people from different cultures, backgrounds and ways of living requires thinking ‘outside the box’ which fuels innovative ideas and products.

-- Mentorship of entrepreneurs (and intrapreneurs) is integral part of daily activities.Surrounded by good ideas and thriving businesses, people within Silicon Valley often “Pay it Forward” (help someone else without expectation of a direct return) – knowing that by helping someone else succeed we are all building a better future.
+- Mentorship of entrepreneurs (and intrapreneurs) is an integral part of daily activities.Surrounded by good ideas and thriving businesses, people within Silicon Valley often “Pay it Forward” (help someone else without expectation of a direct return) – knowing that by helping someone else succeed we are all building a better future.